Chapter 2.1.1: Firefox¶

 If you want to view your firefox preferences you can type about:preferences into the address bar.
 To have your session restored each time you restart firefox is on the general tab of firefox preferences is to press restore previous session.
 The checkbox for Restore previous session checkbox restores your tab when you close firefox.
 The tabs section has a checkbox to Open links in new tabs instead of new windows which is checked by default.
 The checkbox for When you open a link a new tab switch to it immediately switches to new tabs when you open them.
 The radio button group for Downloads lets you have a static location to save downloads or always ask to save files.

-To manage your search settings use the Search tab on prefrences.
-The radio button for Search Bar changes whether you want a seperate search bar or and integrated search bar for search and navigation.
+To manage your search settings use the Search tab on preferences.
+The radio button for Search Bar changes whether you want a separate search bar or and integrated search bar for search and navigation.
 The Default Search Engine lets you change your default search engine.
 To toggle whether to search suggestions check/uncheck the Provide search suggestions.

 Lubuntu currently ships with the latest version of Firefox, Firefox Quantum.